frc2052/frc2052.github.io/wiki/About_the_Wiki.md

 * Every page should have a “Heading 1” Title
 * Use “Heading 2” to organize sections of your document.
-* “Heading 3” and “Heading 4” can be used to title lists or other areas of your document that are not major topics of your document.
+* “Heading 3” can be used to title lists or other areas of your document that are not major topics of your document.
 * Avoid using font sizes directly to format your page.
 The webpage is styled to recognize the Heading tags.

 ## Technical Tips